Mage Crafting Guide

 - Blizzard - Priority = LOW: Blizzard is used in Control Mage decks, alongside other high-Cost spells.
 However, it offers very little value in other Mage archetypes.

-- Primordial Glyph - Priority = TOP: Primordial Glyph is an excellent card that can be used in any Mage deck to Discover a spell reactively.
+- Primordial Glyph - Priority = HIGH: Primordial Glyph is an excellent card that can be used in almost any Mage deck to Discover a spell reactively.
 The Mana reduction of the card means there is little drawback to the effect, allowing you to gain extra copies of powerful spells most of the time.

 - Meteor - Priority = LOW: Meteor is an extremely powerful removal spell that will almost always yield value, however, the high Mana cost restricts it to slower Mage decks.